Winterim

 D. Burns

-definite emphasis on OFF-TRAIL!!
+Leave our campus trails to explore the woods, streams, and rocks on and around campus with a definite emphasis on OFF-TRAIL!!
 Be ready to get dirty, wet, cold, scratched up, tired, and sore.
-Dress appropriately and consider bringing a change of clothes for your afternoon program.
+Dress appropriately and consider bringing a change of clothes for PEAK.
 This is a no-phone activity (we'll have a safe place for your phone during the session).
 We'll start each day in Simmonds Room 27. *This course satisfies a Cumberland Scholars requirement.

 Outdoor Climbing and Exploration

-Grades 9-12, all day, Outdoor Adventure/Education
+Grades 8-12, all day, Outdoor Adventure/Education

 Christopher